 Create custom banners and flags to use as your symbol as you build and fight in Medieval Engineers.
 Additional patterns can be created or downloaded from the Steam Workshop.
 See the Banner Modding Guide to get started making new banner patterns.

-Modding / Steam Workshop
+Moding / Steam Workshop

-Research and Crafting
+Research and Quests

-Structural Integrity / Destruction
+Structural integrity / Destruction

 When blocks become damaged they can no longer support the blocks around them.
 When too many blocks are damaged something is bound to come crashing down in glorious real-time destruction!

-Resource Gathering / Mining
+Resource gathering / Mining

-Freedom to Build and Engineer Anything
+Freedom to build and engineer anything

 Start new constructions as dynamic (movable) or static (immovable) by placing them above the ground (dynamic) or fixing them to the ground (static).
 Dynamic structures work best for furniture, carriages and wagons, farming machinery, and siege engines.
 Static structures are best suited for small wooden structures, houses, and castles.
 Large static constructions are subject to structural integrity which provides engineering challenges to large buildings and converts parts to dynamic fractures when they break.